mythaxis/mythaxis.github.io/content/issue-24/First Breath.md

-The room came into focus, and Hardy winced against the pain.
+{{<glyph>}}T{{</glyph>}}he room came into focus, and Hardy winced against the pain.
 He couldn’t tell what came from the crack to the head, and what came from the ache for breath.
 He closed his eyes again and lifted his head; it was the only part he could move.
 His arms and legs were strapped to a chair.
 The pain in his temple still felt fresh.

 He could see her, though.
 Past the silhouette of her sister a few rooms over was another silhouette—a smaller one, maybe outside the building somewhere.
 Mara had gotten out, and probably the rest as well.